-A visit to Kras and Vipava valley is never a bad idea and it would be a shame not to stay there for more than a day, but if you are limited with time, a good off-the beaten option is visiting the museum set in a 25 metre-tall observation tower, known as Cerje Memorial.
+A visit to Karst and Vipava valley is never a bad idea and it would be a shame not to stay there for more than a day, but if you are limited with time, a good off-the beaten option is visiting the museum set in a 25 metre-tall observation tower, known as Cerje Memorial.
 Joining it with wandering around medieval town Vipavski Križ, you got yourself a perfect combination.

 The museum is spread over seven-storeys, which show a brief history from the various periods in Slovenia, from prehistory to WW1 and WW2, including the observation deck, with amazing views over Mediterranean Sea, Dolomites, Julian Alps, Vipava Valley.
 The 360° views on top symbolize the future and spread the peace message to the world.

 Cerje Memorial is surrounded by different paths and roads from the WW1, which are now named as Walk of Peace.
 Walking around them, you can still find war remains.

 If you enjoy unique experiences, I would really recommend you to book a special guided tour “In the boots of the first war soldiers”, which will not just take you to the Cerje memorial, but also around the Walk of Peace, first World War defence ditches and the underground cave, which offered shelter for the Austrian-Hungarian soldiers.
 You can read more about the experience and best things to do in Karst in a special blog post here.